-For clean, on-chip power distribution, the Celeron M processor has many V{CC} (power) and V{SS} (ground) inputs.
+For clean, on-chip power distribution, the processor has many V{CC} (power) and V{SS} (ground) inputs.
 All power pins must be connected to V{CC} power planes while all V{SS} pins must be connected to system ground planes.
 Use of multiple power and ground planes is recommended to reduce IR drop.
-Please contact your Intel representative for more details.
 The processor V{CC} pins must be supplied the voltage determined by the VID (Voltage ID) pins.